OceanNerdDiva/OceanNerdDiva/README.md

 Just know if I'm not here in a year don't expect me to come back cause I'm probably dead.WHICH DON'T BE SAD OVER IT.
 I'm sick, hopefully i will get better.
 Next year I'll be living on my own, so if I make it next year I can be able to get my health back on track! ^_^

-Uhm, also if you're close to me, I like to call you, I'm mostly mute, though not because I don't want to talk, but most of the time I'm vocally stimming.
+Uhm, also if you're close to me, I like to call you, I'm mostly mute though not because I don't want to talk, but most of the time I'm vocally stimming.
 THOUGH I do unmute sometimes my voice is always tired and I stutter a lot so sorry man :/ try to understand me, ok?